sublimelsp/LSP-pyright/README.md

 ## Installation

-1. Make sure you have Node.js installed and `node` is in your `$PATH`.
+1. Make sure you have [Node.js](https://nodejs.org) installed and `node` is in your `$PATH`.
 The language server subprocess is a Node.js app.
+The minimum required Node.js version is 12.
 2. Install [LSP](https://packagecontrol.io/packages/LSP) and
    [LSP-pyright](https://packagecontrol.io/packages/LSP-pyright) via Package Control.
 3. Restart Sublime.